 The decision is based on an evaluation of the curriculum of the study program completed.
 The applicants are assigned to the Master's level with additional requirements of 30 - 60 ECTS credits.

-Attention: Please note that graduates of a university of applied sciences must have earned an overall grade of 5.0 or B in a Bachelor's program in order to study at the Master's level at UZH.
+Attention: Please note that graduates of a university of applied sciences must have earned an overall grade of 5 in a Bachelor's program in order to study at the Master's level at UZH.

 Bachelor's minor degree in informatics

 Graduates with a minor degree in a specialization in informatics may apply for the Master's program majoring in the same specialization.
 Applicants are admitted with additional requirements of up to 60 ECTS credits.

 Prior studies in other fields